ROCm/HIP/docs/understand/programming_model_reference.rst

   When referring to threads inside a warp, they may be called lanes, and the integral value identifying them the lane ID.
 Lane IDs aren't queried like other thread IDs, but are user-calculated.
-As a consequence they are only as multi-dimensional as the user interprets the calculated values to be.
+As a consequence they are only as multidimensional as the user interprets the calculated values to be.

   The size of a warp is architecture dependent and always fixed.
 Warps are signified by the set of communication primitives at their disposal, detailed